 Most people can bear the pain of getting tattooed for a few hours.
 However, there are various options of relief from the pain, the main one being numbing your skin prior to your tattoo appointment.
 While numbing cream does not totally eliminate the pain, it can help to reduce it and make your tattoo experience more pleasant, especially during the beginning portion of a long tattoo session.

 We do not provide numbing cream so if you are wanting to use it, please bring some to the session.
+We would only recommend the brand TKTX.
 We would suggest not taking any pain medication before your appointment.
 When taking painkillers or Ibuprofen, your blood can become much thinner than usual.
 This thinning causes the normal clotting processes to be less capable of blocking the blood, allowing it to have a greater chance of leaking out of the small gaps caused by the needles.

 They can, completely and without scaring.
 There are two methods available, the first and most common way is the cover-up.
 This involves working with one of our tattoo artists to come up with a design that will go over and ‘cover-up’ the old one.
 The second method is to have laser removal.